johnkou97/johnkou97.github.io/_projects/astronomical.md

     The evolution of the 1 solar mass star (left) and the 2 solar mass star (right) in a log-log plot of the density as a function of the central temperature.
 In the plot, we can see the different regions where each equation of state dominates.
 The different evolutionary stages of the star are plotted with different colors.
 The color of the points shows their age.
 The relative position of the Sun is also depicted.
 </div>

+We can also see the evolution of the stars in a Hertzsprung-Russell diagram, which is a log-log plot of the luminosity as a function of the effective temperature.
+In a typical Hertzsprung-Russell diagram there are different regions where stars are located depending on their evolutionary stage.
+As stars evolve, they move through these regions, starting from the protostar phase, then the main sequence, where they spend most of their lives, and finally they go through the red giant phase, the horizontal branch and the asymptotic giant branch, to end up as white dwarfs.
+The Hertzsprung-Russell diagrams for the 1 solar mass star and the 2 solar mass star are shown below.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.liquid loading="eager" path="assets/img/courses/astronomical/HR_1.0.png" title="Hertzsprung-Russell diagram for the 1 solar mass star" class="img-fluid rounded z-depth-1" %}